Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Introduction

 Perhaps the most important question in this area is devising algorithms for the at-most-once problem with good \emph{effectiveness}.
-The complexity measure of effectiveness \cite{KKNS09} describes the number of jobs completed (at-most-once) by an implementation, as a function of the overall number of jobs $n$, the number of processes $m$, and the number of crashes $f$.
-The only deterministic solutions known exhibit very low effectiveness $\left( n^\frac{1}{\log m} -1\right)^{\log m}$ (see \cite{KKNS09}) which for most choices of the parameters is very far from optimal $(\text{unless }m=\BigO{1})$.
-Contrary to this, the present work presents the first deterministic algorithm for the at-most-once problem which is optimal up to additive factors of $m$.
-Specifically our effectiveness is $n-(2m-2)$ which comes close to an additive factor of $m$ to the known (\cite{KKNS09}) upper bound over all possible algorithms for effectiveness $n-m+1$.
-We also demonstrate how to construct an algorithm which has effectiveness $n-\BigO{m^2 \log n \log m}$ and work complexity $\BigO{n + m^{3+\epsilon} \log n}$, and is both effectiveness and work optimal when $m = \BigO{\sqrt[3+\epsilon]{n / \log n}}$, for any constant $\epsilon > 0$.
-Work complexity counts the total number of basic operations performed by the processes.
-Finally we show how to use this algorithm in order to solve the \emph{Write-All} problem \cite{Alex97} with work complexity $\mathrm{O}(n + m^{3+\epsilon} \log n)$, which improves on the best known explicit result by Malewicz \cite{Malewicz05} that has work complexity $\mathrm{O}(n + m^{4} \log n)$.
+The complexity measure of effectiveness\,\cite{KKNS09} describes the number of jobs completed (at-most-once) by an implementation, as a function of the overall number of jobs $n$, the number of processes $m$, and the number of crashes $f$.
+The only deterministic solutions known, exhibit very low effectiveness $( n^\frac{1}{\log m} -1)^{\log m}$\,(see\,\cite{KKNS09}) which for most choices of the parameters is very far from optimal (unless $m=\BigO{1}$).
+Contrary to this, the present work presents the first wait-free deterministic algorithm for the at-most-once problem which is optimal up to additive factors of $m$.
+Specifically our effectiveness is $n-(2m-2)$ which comes close to an additive factor of $m$ to the known upper bound over all possible algorithms for effectiveness $n-m+1$\,(from~\cite{KKNS09}).
+We also demonstrate how to construct an algorithm which has effectiveness $n-\BigO{m^2 \log n \log m}$ and work complexity $\BigO{n + m^{3+\epsilon} \log n}$, and is both effectiveness and work optimal when $m = \BigO{\sqrt[3+\epsilon]{n / \log n}}$, for any constant $\epsilon > 0$ (work complexity counts the total number of basic operations performed by the processes).
+Finally we show how to use this algorithm in order to solve the \emph{Write-All} problem \cite{Alex97} with work complexity $\mathrm{O}(n + m^{3+\epsilon} \log n)$.